solid210/architecture/README.md

-# archtectue
+# Archtecture
-For archtectue, save some files and images
+For archtecture, save some files and images